At. Long. Last. ASAP

 At.
 Long.
 Last.
 ASAP (stylized as AT.LONG.LAST.A$AP) is the second studio album by American rapper ASAP Rocky.
 It was released on May 26, 2015, by ASAP Worldwide, Polo Grounds Music, and RCA Records, and serves as a direct sequel to Rocky's previous studio effort, Long.
 Live.
 ASAP (2013).
 The project was executive produced by Danger Mouse, late mentor ASAP Yams and Rocky himself.
 Co-executive producers Hector Delgado and Juicy J contributed to the album's production, alongside Jim Jonsin, FnZ, Frans Mernick, Kanye West, Thelonious Martin, and Mark Ronson, among others.
-The album features guest appearances from West, Juicy J, Ronson, and Yams themselves, as well as Rod Stewart, Lil Wayne, Future, Bones, M.I.A., Schoolboy Q, Miguel, and Mos Def, among others.
+The album features guest appearances from West, Juicy J, Ronson, and Yams themselves, as well as Joe Fox, Rod Stewart, Lil Wayne, Future, Bones, M.I.A., Schoolboy Q, Miguel, and Mos Def, among others.

 At.
 Long.
 Last.
 ASAP was supported by three singles: "Lord Pretty Flacko Jodye 2 (LPFJ2)", "Everyday", and "LSD".
 The album received generally positive reviews from critics and debuted at number one on the US Billboard 200.
 It is Rocky's second US number-one album.
 The album has been certified double platinum by the Recording Industry Association of America (RIAA).